sagemath/trac_to_gh/Issue 1797.md

 # Issue 1797: [with patch] add another doctest for expansion of elementary symmetric functions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1797

 Original creator: mhansen